Dudu-Passoni/Pipes-Battle/README.md

 processo, onde é recebido.
 E então, a função attack é chamada, para retorna o dano causado pelo ataque, com a chance de erro e acerto de cada ataque.
 [Explicação Detalhada](#Explicação-Detalhada)
 #
+Pipes-Battle, is a turn-based battle game, where two sub-processes attack each other by means of pipes (inner process comunication).
+The game consists of two processes, the Client (Player 1) and Server (Player 2).
+One process attacks the other by sending an identifying message through the pipe to the other process, where it is received.
+And then, the attack function is called, to return the damage dealt by attack, with the chance of error and success of each attack.
 # Explicação Detalhada

 ## Funcionamento do jogo

 Dois jogadores (Client e Server), batalharão com ataques enviados através de pipes, atacando um em cada turno.
 O primeiro que zerar a vida do oponente vence.

+Two players (Client and server), will battle with attacks sent by pipes, each one by round.
+The first to get the opponents health to zero is the winner.

 ## Tela de Inicio